Balanced showing and telling

 Grow your characters: How do your characters change as the events of your novel unfold?
 A major event such as the discovery of a hidden superpower or a death in the family creates cause-and-effect ripples.

+Dialogue is undoubtedly the element in common within all best-loved books of all time have in common?
+Excellent dialogue.
 Writing a good book demands that even incidental dialogue serves the story.
 So what does script-worthy dialogue do?
 It: Tells the reader something about your characters and their relationships; Adds to tension and conflict; Furthers the plot by letting the reader piece together a larger picture.

-This third point is the ‘subtext’ of dialogue – the reasons, feelings, suspicions (and so forth) underlying characters’ conversations.
+This second point is the ‘subtext’ of dialogue – the reasons, feelings, suspicions (and so forth) underlying characters’ conversations.
 Thinking about detail such as this and incorporating it in your dialogue sometimes will add depth and dimension.
 Why does a character not look another in the eyes while telling them an extremely important fact?
 What does the combination of speech, gesture, posture, movement tell your reader?

 One of the most common features of ‘bad’ writing is that the story makes no overarching sense.
 Maybe the heroine’s actions completely contradict her psychological description and backstory.
 Or else there are sequences of scenes that don’t seem to contribute cohesively to the whole.